 When thinking about wreck diving in Micronesia, many do not immediately think about the WWII wrecks of Palau, but usually automatically think about the fantastic WWII wrecks of Truk (Chuuk) Lagoon, while Palau is “better” known for its incredible shark action.

 But many people are completely unaware of the fact there are many WWII wrecks found in Palau and wreck diving Palau is so much better than many people know.

 During World War II more than 60 Japanese ships were sunk around Palau.
-Some of these WWII wrecks in Palau are part of the “Lost Fleet of the Rock Islands,” and that is not even counting all the WWII plane wrecks who crashed at sea during aerial combat.
+Some of these WWII wrecks in Palau are part of the “Lost Fleet of the Rock Islands,” and that is not even counting all the WWII plane wrecks that crashed at sea during aerial combat.

 While not all of these wrecks remain today, there are still a multitude of WWII wreck dive sites to choose from in Palau, many of which are considered some of the best wreck dives on the planet.
 Yes we said, it!
 The best on the Planet 🙂

 The list below details some of the very best WWII (plane) wreck dives found in Palau so that you can target the ones that will give you the most thrilling experience according to your wants and needs.